Chrisyhjiang/visa-assessor/README.md

 - Low memory requirements
 - Sufficient reasoning capabilities for CV analysis
 - Good performance on text analysis tasks
+- Strong multilingual capabilities, supporting analysis of CVs in multiple languages

 This makes it ideal for a responsive API that needs to analyze documents efficiently.